CHP to Intensify Patrols for Holiday Weekend Campaign

 Thirty-one vehicle occupants were killed in collisions investigated by the CHP during the 2020 operation.

-The MEP will coincide with sobriety checkpoints and saturation patrols planned in a number of municipalities and in unincorporated communities countywide patrolled by sheriff’s deputies.
+The maximum enforcement period will coincide with sobriety checkpoints and saturation patrols planned in a number of municipalities and in unincorporated communities countywide patrolled by sheriff’s deputies.